koodikulma-fi/mixin-types/README.md

 ## WHAT

-`easy-mix` provides two simple JS functions (`Mixins` and `MixinsWith`) to handle mixins, and related TS tools.
+`mixin-types` provides two simple JS functions (`Mixins` and `MixinsWith`) to handle mixins, and related TS tools.

-The npm package can be found with: [easy-mix](https://www.npmjs.com/package/easy-mix).
-Contribute in GitHub: [koodikulma-fi/easy-mix.git](https://github.com/koodikulma-fi/easy-mix.git)
+The npm package can be found with: [mixin-types](https://www.npmjs.com/package/mixin-types).
+Contribute in GitHub: [koodikulma-fi/mixin-types.git](https://github.com/koodikulma-fi/mixin-types.git)

 ---

 ## TODO

-- Rename to `easy-mixins`.
+- Rename to `mixin-typesins`.
 - Add info about ARGUMENTS in the constructors.
 - Add notes about `instanceof` usage.
+- Fix notes about the GENERIC COMPLEX PASSING:
+    * Various ways to do it.
+Preferred common general pattern. (eg. DataMan)

 ---